tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   </figcaption>
 </figure>

 Create a new sketch and save it as "sna".
-Create a data sub-directory and place a copy of the ["Ernest"](https://www.dafont.com/ernest.font) font within it.
-Add the following setup code.
+Create a "data" sub-directory and place a copy of the [Ernest](https://www.dafont.com/ernest.font) font within it.
+Add the following code to get started.

 {% highlight py %}
 def setup():